Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 • Form W-8BEN (for foreign contractors) or Form W-9 (for U.S. persons abroad)

-• Written contract specifying the scope of work and the location where services will be performed
+• Written contract specifying the scope of work and where services will be performed

 • Documentation of the contractor’s business entity type and registration